Sun-Setthika/Sun-Setthika/README.md

 💡 **Specializing in** :

-✔️ Software Engineer
+✔️Sofware Enginner
+✔️Deep Learning
-✔️ Natural Language Processing (LLMs)
+✔️Natural Language Processing
-✔️ Generative AI
+✔️Generative AI

 ---
 I am a passionate tech with a strong interest in AI, data science, and software engineering.
 My experience spans both academic and industrial projects, including Web Development including a POS system, an online application registering platform, Optical Character Recognition on Khmer Characters (OCR), and Generative AI (Large Language Models).
 I am committed to leveraging technology to solve real-world problems and continuously expand my knowledge in the field. 👋